 Can better design promote sustainability – Lelya Acaroglu thinks so.
 She’s the Director of Eco Innovators in Australia and a self-described “sustainability provocateur, chance-centric designer, educator and communicator.”
 I just caught her recent TED Talk, “Paper beats plastic?
 How to rethink environmental folklore.”
 She says that when clients ask her to design a product that is eco-friendly she explains that the meaning of that can be more complex than it seems.
-Listening to her, I was reminded of one of Pop Ed’s activities (“It’s In the Bag”) debating the paper vs. plastic bag conundrum and how many different environmental impacts need to be considered.
+Listening to her, I was reminded of one of Pop Ed’s activities (The Great Bag Debate from our high school unit on Solid Waste) debating the paper vs. plastic bag conundrum and how many different environmental impacts need to be considered.

 So many of our students are wannabe inventors – why not build a classroom project around sustainable design that changes consumption behaviors?
 With Earth Day just two months away and school science fairs coming up, how about challenging kids to imagine some great new products that will help us be better stewards of the environment?
 If you do, let us know, and we’ll feature some of the best ideas on our site this spring.
 Happy innovating!